| PURSE

 for Germs

-Each time ABC News and Gerba ran an instant field test and later
+Each time ABC News and Gerba ran an instant field test

-a lab test on swabs from the outside bottom of 10 women's purses,
+and later a lab test on swabs from the outside bottom

-every single one had at least some bacteria, most had tens of
+of 10 women's purses, every single one had at least

-thousands and a few were saturated with millions.
-One even had
+were saturated with millions.
+One even had 6.7 million

-6.7 million bacteria.
+bacteria.

 Half

-of the bags tested positive for coliform bacteria, which indicated
+of the bags tested positive for coliform bacteria, which

-the possible presence of human or animal waste.
+indicated the possible presence of human or animal waste.

 Many